-In the case of applications for 'In Principle' planning permission where the development mix may not be known, a condition will be applied to any permission indicating that this Supplementary Guidance will be applied at the time of future applications.

-Delayed payment of contributions and affordable housing will normally be secured by means of a Section 75 Planning Obligation between the Council, the landowner and any other relevant person(s).
-Such Planning Obligations will need to be registered before planning permission can be issued.

-Where contributions and affordable housing commuted sums are to be paid prior to planning consent being issued, this may remove the need for the use of a Planning Obligation.
-Where a developer is unable to pay the contribution in advance the Council will consider the phasing of the contribution with the development.
+- 3.8 In the case of applications for 'In Principle' planning permission where the development mix may not be known, a condition will be applied to any permission indicating that this Supplementary Guidance will be applied at the time of future applications.
+For larger proposals subject to a masterplan a contribution requirement may be secured through a legal agreement at the 'In Principle' stage to ensure certainty as the site progresses. - 3.9 Delayed payment of contributions and affordable housing may be secured through a range of mechanisms as defined in Circular 3/2012 but will normally be by means of a Section 75 Planning Obligation between the Council, the landowner and any other relevant person(s).
+Such Planning Obligations will need to be registered before planning permission can be issued. - 3.10 Where contributions and affordable housing commuted sums are to be paid prior to planning consent being issued, this may remove the need for the use of a Planning Obligation.
+Where a developer is unable to pay the contribution in advance the Council will consider the phasing of the contribution with the development. - 3.11 Where additional land is needed to facilitate infrastructure improvements, the developer may be required to either provide land on site or sufficient funding to acquire it.

-This Supplementary Guidance note will be reviewed every three years to ensure the continuing need for developer contributions and affordable housing in each area and to reassess the contribution levels.

-Where additional land is needed to facilitate infrastructure improvements, the developer may be required to either provide land on site or sufficient funding to acquire it.
 This may be offset against other developer contribution requirements.

-In some circumstances, the Council may be willing to accept off-site provision on an alternative site.
+- 3.12 In some circumstances, the Council may be willing to accept off-site provision on an alternative site.
 In such cases the details of both sites should be submitted together in order that the overall merits of the scheme can be assessed.
-The judgement as to whether off-site provision is acceptable will be based on a number of factors including: the desire to achieve balanced communities, the individual site circumstances in terms of location and accessibility.
+The judgement as to whether off-site provision is acceptable will be based on a number of factors including: the desire to achieve balanced communities, the individual site circumstances in terms of location and accessibility. - 3.13 In some cases, developers will provide the required infrastructure on the site themselves instead of paying the required contributions sum to the Council.